TheChadMan72/node-zwave-js/packages/zwave-js/zwave-js.api.md

     // (undocumented)
     get protocolVersion(): MaybeNotKnown<string>;
     provisionSmartStartNode(entry: PlannedProvisioningEntry): void;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "supportedRFRegions" queryRFRegionInfo(region: RFRegion_2): Promise<{
+        region: RFRegion_2;
+        supportsZWave: boolean;
+        supportsLongRange: boolean;
+        includesRegion?: RFRegion_2;
+    }>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getSupportedRFRegions" querySupportedRFRegions(): Promise<RFRegion_2[]>;
     rebuildNodeRoutes(nodeId: number): Promise<boolean>;
     get rebuildRoutesProgress(): ReadonlyMap<number, RebuildRoutesStatus> | undefined;
     removeAssociations(source: AssociationAddress, group: number, destinations: AssociationAddress[]): Promise<void>;